Moving to Saudi Arabia: Relocation Guide for Doctors

 • Typically serves patients with private health insurance or those who can afford out-of-pocket expenses

-As a doctor relocating to Saudi Arabia, you may find opportunities in both sectors.
+As a doctor relocating here, you may find opportunities in both sectors.
 Your choice will depend on your specialization, career goals, and personal preferences.

 B. Specialties in high demand